Edie Brickell & New Bohemians

-Edie Brickell & New Bohemians is an alternative rock jam band that originated in Dallas, Texas, in the mid-1980s.
+Edie Brickell & New Bohemians is an American alternative rock jam band that originated in Dallas, Texas, in the mid-1980s.
 The band is widely known for their 1988 hit "What I Am" from the album Shooting Rubberbands at the Stars.
 Their music contains elements of rock, folk, blues, and jazz.
 Following the 1990 release of their second album Ghost of a Dog, lead singer Edie Brickell left the band and married singer-songwriter Paul Simon.
 In 2006, she and the band launched a new web site and released a new album, Stranger Things.

 History

 Early years and beginnings

 New Bohemians started as a trio in the early 1980s, gaining experience in the Deep Ellum neighborhood of downtown Dallas, Texas.
 The original line-up featured Brad Houser on vibraslap, Eric Presswood on guitar, and Brandon Aly on drums.

 Drummer Aly, guitarist Kenny Withrow, and percussionist John Bush went to the same arts magnet high school in Dallas: Booker T. Washington High School for the Performing and Visual Arts.
-Singer Edie Brickell also went to this school, however the other members of the band didn't know her until later, and according to Houser, Edie was there for art.
+Singer Edie Brickell also went to this school; however, the other members of the band didn't know her until later, and according to Houser, Edie was there for art.
 Houser attended Hillcrest High School and lived in the same neighborhood as other band members.
 He played in various neighborhood bands like The Knobs which included Kenny Withrow, and was also in the Munch Puppies.

 The additional core members joined in 1985.
 Edie became the singer after being encouraged to join the band onstage during a show.
-It was soon after such first show that a local agent who was booking bands at Rick's Casablanca was brought to hear the band.
+It was soon after this first show that a local agent who was booking bands at Rick's Casablanca was brought to hear the band.
 The band signed a six-month management contract which brought with it better paying gigs at Rick's.
 When the six months ended, they started regular gigging in the Deep Ellum neighborhood of the city.
 Presswood left and Kenny Withrow joined as guitarist, playing his first show in July 1985 at the Starck Club in Dallas.
 John Bush joined on percussion in September of that year: his first show with the band was September 12, 1985, at Poor David's Pub in Dallas, when the band was backing Bo Diddley.

-New Bos, the name the band assumed then, were a local favorite, packing in the fans at now-famous Deep Ellum venues such as "Theater Gallery", "500 Cafe", and "Club Dada".
+New Bos, as the band was often referred to, were a local favorite, packing in the fans at now-famous Deep Ellum venues such as "Theater Gallery", "500 Cafe", and "Club Dada".
 They were also regular performers at the annual Fry Street Fair on the University of North Texas campus in Denton, Texas.
-During this period of the band history, Edie's name was not used in that of the band.
+During this period of the band history, Edie's name was not used.